SarahKnits/EasyPieces-notebook/November 2.md

 What would be your ideal input for graphing piecewise functions?

+What features would you want beyond piecewise and simple 2D graphs?

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

-I spent about 1 hour brainstorming ideas, 2 hours researching existing programs, and 1 hour on write-up.
+I spent about 1 hour brainstorming ideas, 2 hours researching existing programs, 1 hour discussing ideas with others in the class, and 1 hour on write-up.
 I have worked on my own.

 ## Post-critique summary